 So I am sure that you should not find it surprising that I would say there is a great deal of wisdom being imparted every day via the sports talk shows that I listen to faithfully.
 You just need to listen to the message and relate it to the field of ophthalmology.

-: I was driving to work early one snowy, January morning.
+For example: I was driving to work early one snowy, January morning.
 I had my car defroster set to “melt the windshield” heat and the car radio on one of the AM sports stations.

 John Gruden was on in his weekly time slot.
 Gruden was the former Tampa Bay Buccaneer coach that won Super Bowl XXXVII in his first year as a head coach with the Buccaneers.
 He was the youngest head coach ever to win a Super Bowl at age 39.